 Insider Sell: CEO and President C. Hussey Sells Shares of Huron Consulting Group Inc (HURN)

-Huron Consulting Group Inc is a global professional services firm that assists clients in the healthcare, higher education, life sciences, and commercial sectors.
-The company offers advisory, technology, and analytics solutions to improve performance, transform the customer experience, and drive growth.
+Over the past year, the insider has engaged in multiple transactions, selling a total of 16,399 shares and purchasing 2,000 shares.
+This latest sell adds to a series of insider transactions for the company.

-Over the past year, the insider has engaged in multiple transactions, selling a total of 13,765 shares and purchasing 2,000 shares.
-The recent sale by the insider is part of a series of transactions observed over the last twelve months.
+On the day of the insider's recent sell, shares of Huron Consulting Group Inc were trading at $100.03, giving the company a market capitalization of $1.803 billion.
+The price-earnings ratio stands at 30.96, which is above both the industry median of 17.83 and the company's historical median price-earnings ratio.

-On the valuation front, Huron Consulting Group Inc's shares were trading at $100.12 on the day of the insider's sale, giving the company a market capitalization of $1.782 billion.
-The price-earnings ratio stands at 30.60, which is above both the industry median of 17.79 and the company's historical median price-earnings ratio.
+According to the GuruFocus Value, Huron Consulting Group Inc has a price-to-GF-Value ratio of 1, indicating that the stock is Fairly Valued at the current price.
+The GF Value is a proprietary intrinsic value estimate that considers historical trading multiples, a GuruFocus adjustment factor, and future business performance estimates.

-The stock's price-to-GF-Value ratio is 1, with a GF Value of $99.97, indicating that Huron Consulting Group Inc is Fairly Valued according to GuruFocus's intrinsic value estimate.
+Investors and stakeholders of Huron Consulting Group Inc may find these insider transactions and valuation metrics useful for making informed decisions regarding their investment positions in the company.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.